MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 ---

 # Intro
-This document is about publishing a workload extension to Fabric Hub. to learn more about Fabric and workloads find these articles.
+This document is about publishing a workload extension to Fabric Hub. to learn more about Fabric and workloads [find these articles ???](????????????????).

 The Fabric Workload Hub serves as a marketplace.
 Users can browse, explore and manage workloads within Fabric.
 Workloads are categorized into two groups: Core Fabric workloads and those developed by Microsoft partners.